 As we know, it didn’t turn out that way.
 The albums kept coming, including the one that was to become my favourite, Ten New Songs, and we even got to see him live again, in Edinburgh and in London on his triumphant world tours.

 I had the chance to speak to him once, as I walked to the Barbican for an evening where Phillip Glass was playing his settings of Cohen’s music.
 I stood with my friend Deena a few feet away from him outside the Barbican entrance as he signed CDs and books for a handful of fans.
 But as they leaned into him for selfies and pushed more products at him, which he thanked each individual for buying, I felt sorry for him.
 He seemed small, weary and alone, doing his duty of civility and gratitude, and I was glad when he broke away and headed inside.
 We didn’t have the heart to join in the feeding frenzy.
+(The full story)

-Since then, I’ve had the ritual of greeting each new album with time specially set aside at night, and a glass of red wine, the last instance only a couple of weeks ago.
 I wasn’t just being a fan when I organised the three Lenny tribute nights in Edinburgh – I feel like Cohen has been part of my life since I first brushed with the idea of adulthood.
 He’s informed every stage of my life, emotionally and spiritually.
 When today came, it wasn’t a shock, he’d prepared everyone with his recent press and songs.
 (And you could read ‘mortality’ into every album he’s ever put out!)
 Tonight I’ll raise a glass, not in sorrow or bereavement, but just in gratitude.

 Some time ago I posted about my quest to create an online presence for the late Di Williams, a songwriter whose work I love and who seemed to be resigned to obscurity.